james-lawrence/genieql/README.md

 everything else will be found in godoc.

 ## genieql commands
-- bootstrap - saves database information to a file for other commands.
+- genieql bootstrap - saves database information for generation.
-- map - writes a configuration file describing how to map a structure to a database column.
-- generate - used to generate queries. main use case is to bootstrap a project quickly.
-- scanner - used to create scanners.
+- genieql auto - runs the gql scripts to generate database code.

 ## examples
 see the examples directory.

-failed to build code generator: Example1: failed to compile source: 4:2: import "bitbucket.org/jatone/genieql/interp"
-error: /home/james.lawrence/development/genieql/interp/functions.go:4:2:import "go/ast"
-error: /usr/lib/go/src/go/ast/ast.go:10:2: import "go/token"
-error: /usr/lib/go/src/go/token/position.go:8:2: import "fmt"
-error: /usr/lib/go/src/fmt/errors.go:7:8: import "errors"
-error: /usr/lib/go/src/errors/wrap.go:8:2: import "internal/reflectlite"
-error: /usr/lib/go/src/internal/reflectlite/swapper.go:8:2: import "internal/goarch"
-error: /usr/lib/go/src/internal/goarch/gengoarch.go:10:2: import "bytes"
-error: /usr/lib/go/src/bytes/buffer.go:10:2: import "errors"
-error: import cycle not allowed imports errors)